Home » National Monuments Memorials & Preserves » Exploring the Heart of the Nation: A Walking Tour of Washington’s Monumental Treasures

 Final Thoughts on A Walking Tour of Washington’s Monumental Treasures

-This is a worthy stop for any East coast road trip.
-Whether you are with a tour group or solo traveler to Washington, DC, walking the monuments is a must do for any visitor.
+This is a worthy stop on any East coast road trip.
+Whether you are with a tour group or solo traveler to Washington, DC, walking the monuments is a must-do for any visitor.
 In the end, a walking tour of Washington’s monumental treasures is not just a sightseeing adventure—it’s a journey of discovery!